Copyright (C) Unitary Foundation

 )

-return np.mean((mitigated_values - ideal_values) ** 2)
+return float(np.mean((mitigated_values - ideal_values) ** 2))

 def _parse_learning_kwargs(

-learning_kwargs: Dict[str, Any],
+learning_kwargs: dict[str, Any],

-) -> Tuple[npt.NDArray[np.float64], str, Dict[str, Any]]:
+) -> tuple[npt.NDArray[np.float64], str, dict[str, Any]]:

 r"""Function for handling additional options and data for the learning